pranjal9424/sql/README.md

 # sql

-basic sql coCampus prepartion .
-Contains all the Important topics of dbms practise on MySql sqlyog using Xammp servermplete
+basic sql Campus prepartion :- Contains all the Important topics of dbms practise on MySql sqlyog using Xammp server